mckfarm/mckfarm.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student in the Wells group at Northwestern University.
-I'm interested in low energy biological nutrient removal and recovery.
+I'm a 2nd year PhD candidate in the Wells group at Northwestern University.
+I'm interested in biological nutrient removal and recovery.
+Currently, I am working on a project to design and operate a lab-scale CANDO+P reactor.
+This reactor enriches denitrifying phosphorus accumulating organisms to remove phosphorus and recover nitrogen as nitrous oxide as a biogas.
+I am also working on bioinformatics projects to study nitrogen removal metabolisms and dabbling in phage as a biocontrol strategy in wastewater treatment systems.

+In my free time, I love hiking, playing video games, and bingeing reality tv!

 This website is a work in progress!